Who We Are

 Bertha Bertrand’s beautiful little daughter introduced her to HACS thirty-one years ago.
 Charlene wanted to go to the fundraiser for a little girl with cancer (Kacey-Lynn Rainville), which was being held on the Labour Day weekend in 1987.
 A few short months later, Charlene was diagnosed with Rhabdomyosarcoma.
 She passed away on Sept.
 11th, 1988, but before she passed, she made Bertha promise to help children with cancer and make them smile.
 So Bertha joined the board and has been involved with HACS ever since in many different capacities.
 For the past 15 years, she has been the Family Events Director, organizing most of the events our families attend throughout the year.
 She still enjoys seeing the children smile and hopes to continue to do so for many more years to come.

 Chris McCullough is the CEO & managing partner of Mystique Event Marketing, which oversees a group of companies involved in event management as well as retail and home security systems.
 He and Judy, his wife of 21 years, have two children, and he is now the doting grandfather of twin boys Liam and Finnick.
 He has been involved with HACS for more than 25 years in a variety of roles.
 He has served both as a volunteer and the provider of special event fundraising projects, such as Stampede Days In Paris, and the NHL Alumni hockey games in Hamilton and surrounding area.
-He currently holds the position of Director of Fundraising.
 Chris was introduced to HACS by original members Claude Poulin & Dan Fortier and was proud to be asked to come onto the Board of such an amazing organization.
+He is currently a member at large on our board and offers advice and leadership for marketing and fundraising.

 Beth Walsh had been volunteering for a variety of causes in the community for many years, so when a dear friend invited her to join him in raising funds for sick children, she didn’t hesitate.
 Before long, that fundraising was done exclusively for Help A Child Smile, a charity Beth knew nothing about.
 But once she met Sandra & Joyce at a fundraiser, she quickly embraced HACS.
 She loved the way the organization worked to help not only the kids but the whole family, with no big overhead expenses.
 Beth truly believes that Help A Child Smile is a very special charity with special people working together – even standing in the rain together to help make the families happy.
-Beth enjoys her work with HACS and is currently the Communications Director.
+Beth enjoys her work with HACS and is currently a member at large on our board.

 Ramona Durkin was introduced to HACS as the grandmother of Everlee, a child with cancer.
 Her family has been so grateful to this organization for the wonderful opportunities they provide.
 After attending a number of family and fundraising events, Ramona wanted to help this organization to continue helping the families of children with cancer.
 Now that she has retired, she is working with Peggy as Assistant Director of Finance.
 Ramona and her husband, Brian, look forward to helping HACS keep those smiles on the faces of the children and their families.